AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

                  .send(command);
      }
 ```
+_Sending a command from Spring Controller._

 {% hint style="info" %}
 If command handler is type of `void`, `Mono<CommandHandlerResponseBody>` should be replaced with `Mono<Void>`
 {% endhint %}

 Another common pattern is `send and forget`.
-Following code sends a command and returns immediately.

 ```java
      public void sendAndForget(CommandBody command) {